-As shown in Figure 22 below, since 2019, the County's homelessness response system has moved 13,982 people into housing but in that time 14,959 people have become newly homeless leading to a net increase of almost 1,000 unhoused individuals.
+As shown in Figure 232 below, since 202019, the County's homelessness response system has moved 13,98221,273 people into housing but in that time 14,95916,737 people have become newly homeless leading to a net increase of almost 1,000 unhoused individuals in people experiencing homelessness and accessing services.
 In none of these years did the number of people gaining housing exceed those becoming newly homeless.
 The system will continue to be challenged in making tangible progress if entries into homelessness outpace exits from homelessness.
 Reducing aggregate inflows to homelessness, as covered earlier, will rely on investment in housing supply that lowers rents and increases the availability of units, both of which point to the second part of HCD's goal.

-Figure 22: Annual Inflow and Outflow from Homelessness
+Figure 232: Annual Inflow and Outflow from Homelessness